nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 Working with large datasets can pose a few challenges - perhaps the most common is memory limitations on the user's machine.

-[Dask](https://docs.dask.org/en/stable/) is a flexible, Open-Source library for parallel computing in Python.
+[Dask](https://www.dask.org/) is a flexible, open source library for parallel and distributed computing in Python.
 Dask allows data scientists the ability able to scale analyses from a sample dataset to the full, large-scale dataset with almost no code changes.
 It's a powerful tool that can revolutionize how you do analytics!